Crown seeks maximum sentence for pilot who targeted ‘spinal column’ of Hydro-Quebec

-ST-JEROME, Que. — The Crown says it will seek the maximum sentence for a pilot who nearly crippled Hydro-Quebec’s entire power grid in a 2014 act of sabotage.
+ST-JEROME, Que. — Normand Dube is a pilot, an inventor and, as described in a court decision, a “particularly ingenious man.”
+But a Crown prosecutor argued Wednesday that Dube deserves the maximum sentence for using that intellect in 2014 to create havoc, nearly crippling Hydro-Quebec’s power grid in an act of sabotage.

-Final sentencing arguments began Wednesday in the case of Normand Dube, described in local media as a “pilot to the stars” for his past life transporting well-known Quebec entertainers.
+Prosecutor Steve Baribeau called for an exemplary sentence for the man described in local media as a “pilot to the stars” for his past life transporting well-known Quebec entertainers.

-Prosecutor Steve Baribeau said he wants Dube, 56, to serve a 10-year sentence for what he described as an unprecedented attack.
+He said he wants Dube, 56, to serve 10 years for what he described as an unprecedented attack.

 “The lines targeted in those attacks were the jugular and the spinal column of the Hydro-Quebec hydroelectric network,” Baribeau told the court.
 “It’s rare that a prosecutor will ask for a maximum sentence, but in this case, it’s necessary because of the unique character of this case and the high level of moral culpability.”